medic/cht-docs/content/en/hosting/analytics/setup-docker-compose.md

    - /apps/guides/data/analytics/setup
 ---

-This guide will walk you through setting up a deployment of CHT Sync with the CHT using Docker Compose.
+This guide will walk you through setting up a deployment of CHT Sync with the CHT using Docker.
 This path is recommended if you host the [CHT with Docker]({{< relref "hosting/4.x/production/docker" >}}).

 ## Prerequisites